rrabinovitch/bloody_hogwarts/README.md

 This Rails application is intended to be used as an opportunity for students to measure their own learning from week 2 of module 2 of the back-end program of the Turing School of Software & Design.

 Fork this repository and clone your newly created repository.
-At the end of 1.5 hours, push your code to your repository and create a pull request to this repository.

 ## Be sure to read all user stories BEFORE beginning your work
 ---